The Order Execution Lifecycle

 Market Volatility

-During high-impact news or rapid price movement, available prices can change quickly.
-This may result in execution at a different price than initially requested.
+During high-impact news or rapid price movement, available prices can change quickly, which may result in execution at a different price than initially requested.

 Market Execution